Updated: Dec 9, 2025 | Source: 2022-2026 Question Pool | Topic: T2B

 Memory Aid

-Real-World Application
+Real-World Example

 You're trying to contact a station through a repeater but can't hear them on the output.
 You press the reverse button, which swaps your frequencies.
 Now you're listening on 146.160 MHz (the input) instead of 146.760 MHz (the output).
 You can hear the other station transmitting directly to the repeater, even though their signal isn't strong enough to open the repeater and come through on the output.

-FCC Part 97.205Key Concepts
+Reference: FCC Part 97.205

-Reverse function, Repeater input, Repeater output, Frequency monitoring
+Reverse function Repeater input Repeater output Frequency monitoring

 Verified Content

-Question from official FCC Technician Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Technician Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the T2B topic.